jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 All of this can lead to other fundamental lifestyle changes.
 It definitely did for me.
 It might make you feel like you should improve your eating habits, and in my case, it even led me to quit alcohol completely.

-Starting with one small step today can lead to a fundamental lifestyle change.
-You can do it, too.
-You just need to realize that you can.
+Taking the first step into functional training can start a life-changing journey.
+Recognize you have the power to make this change today, just as I did—this is the main lesson I hope to share.

 <div class="image-grid">